Social media addiction

 Relationships will suffer, work and study will suffer.
 You will experience very debilitating cravings and your anxiety will spike to levels you didn't think possible.

-In recent times, researchers have developed tools to assess someone’s level of addiction to social media.
+In recent times, researchers have developed tools to assess someone's level of addiction to social media.
 One such tool is the Social Media Addiction Scale (BSMAS).
-This , and the other scales that are used by psychologists, looks at several criteria, including:

-- Salience (pre-occupation with social media)
+Salience (pre-occupation with social media)

-- Tolerance (having to spend more time using it to get the same level of euphoria)
+Tolerance (having to spend more time using it to get the same level of euphoria)

-- Mood modification (using social media to boost your mood)
+Mood modification: using social media to boost your mood)

-- Withdrawal symptoms when unable to access social media
+Withdrawal symptoms when unable to access social media

-- Lack of attention to obligations (work, study, family, etc)
+Lack of attention to obligations: work, study, family, etc

-When you eat, feel good chemicals are released by the brain.
 The same thing happens when you meet someone you like at a party or when having sex.

 Dopamine is the main feel good chemical.
 When it is released you feel a sense of euphoria.
-It is perfectly natural to seek situations which will lead to a release of Dopamine.

 The companies who run social media platforms spend billions of pounds on research.
-They know, precisely, how to activate your neurochemical pathways.

 Every time you get a like, a notification or a message a small amount of Dopamine is released.
-This creates a brief moment of validation and a feeling of pleasure.

 In time, if you keep doing this, your brain will start to associate social media use with reward, so you keep on doing it.

 With social media post may go viral and attract huge attention or it may only be seen by a handful of people.
 This randomness adds to the problem.
-It is like playing a fruit machine in a casino.
-A phenomenon known as the variable ratio reinforcement schedule.

-This means every scroll, every refresh is a gamble.
-You may discover something new, something to keep you hooked.
 Your brain will, very quickly, start to respond differently and it will begin to anticipate rewards.
 In the absence of them you will get very bored: very quickly.
-You will be compelled to get back online.

 You will be caught in a vicious cycle of anticipation and seeking gratification.
-Every few minutes your device will be in your hands.

 The brain's reward circuits are far more powerful than your ability to control your device use.

-Psychology: Reinforcement and Conditioning
+Reinforcement and conditioning

 The science behind social media addiction really is very simple.

-When you use it you feel happy.
 No one is going to shy away from an activity that makes them feel good.

 Likes on a post equals approval from others.

-Heart emojis are validation.
 Why would anyone not want that?

 If you feel isolated, your mood is low or you are bored your device can provide instant relief.
-This merely perpetuates your dependency on devices.

-Your device will present content based on your use.
 The algorithm becomes personal.
 This draws you in, even more.

 Humans are social creatures.